fauust/mariadb-pdf/README.md

 "output_pdf": string #name of output html file

-"page-break-length": int #the number of characters in each webpages syntax block is greater than this int, it will start the webpage on a new page in the pdf

-"quality" float #affects DPI (1 keeps DPI equal)

 "number_of_rows": int #number of rows to look through from the csv, -1 to do all rows

-"add_chapter_contents_page": bool # whether or not to add the smaller chapter contents page  -- TODO --
+"toc_pagenumbers" bool # whether or not to add pagenumbers to the TOC

-"add_contents_page": bool # whether or not to add a main contents page
+"read_pdf": bool #TEMPORARY - indicates whether or not to read the pdf for header info and rewrite the txt

-"add_depth": bool # whether or not to add depth numbers before each header
+"add_contents": bool # whether or not to add a main contents page

 "logging": bool # whether or not to store csv issues in the issues.log file in output

+"page-break-length": int #the number of characters in each webpages syntax block is greater than this int, it will start the webpage on a new page in the pdf

+"page-break": bool #whether or not to use page-break-length

 "remove_background_media": bool # removes the file icons in some pages

-"alert_on_pdf": bool # alerts with a notification upon completing pdf

-"alert_on_html": bool # alerts with a notification upon completing pdf
+"notify": bool # sends a little popup upon completion

 "external_link_colour": string # modifies the external link colour